 CHAMBER MUSIC: THE BEST WAY TO LEARN THE MUSICAL LANGUAGE

 We can study any language (musical or spoken) in an academic/intellectual way (with books, scores etc), but no amount of study can replace the benefits (and pleasure) of actually using the language in real-life situations.
-In the same way that “conversation” is one of the most pleasant and efficient ways to learn a foreign language, playing chamber music is one of the most pleasant and efficient ways to learn to both understand and to speak the musical language.
+In the same way that “conversation” is one of the most pleasant and efficient ways to learn a foreign language, playing chamber music is one of the most pleasant and efficient ways to learn to both understand and speak the musical language.

 The same phenomenon can easily occur with musicians when we don’t play enough with others.
 If we concentrate exclusively on ourselves, we are by definition not listening to what the other people are saying (or playing).
 This is not a very satisfying way to make music together.
-Listening to others while we are playing is not just a skill, it’s a habit than be as easily acquired as it can be overlooked.
+Listening to others while we are playing is not just a skill, it’s a habit, and it’s a habit that can be as easily acquired as it can be overlooked.
 Playing chamber music is like having a conversation: sometimes we are the protagonist (speaker, soloist), sometimes the accompanist (active listener, supporting role) and sometimes the passive listener.
 It is simultaneously the ultimate learning experience for acquiring fluency in the language (musical or spoken) and the ultimate test of our knowledge and understanding of that language.